mdtanker/python_package_template/CONTRIBUTING.md

 ### Documentation

-The Docs are build with `Sphinx` and `Read the Docs`.
+The Docs are build with [Sphinx](https://www.sphinx-doc.org/en/master/) and hosted on [GitHub Pages](https://pages.github.com/).

-> **Note:** The docs are automatically built on PR's by `RTD`, but it's good practice to build them manually before a PR, to check them for errors.
+> **Note:** The docs are automatically built on each commit to a PR, but if you've made significant changes to the docs its good practice to build them manually before a PR, to check them for errors.

 #### Check the build manually (optional)